Cisco APIC Cluster Management

 Repeat the same process for the other APICs in the cluster by clicking the pencil icon (next to the Validation column).
 After providing all the controller details, click the Migrate button at the bottom of the Migrate screen.

-Click Check Migration Status to check the status of the migration.
-The Check Type section has details of the completed steps.
-The migration process involves a series of activities, and this is displayed in stages and each stage is indicated with a color-coded bar.
+The migration process involves a series of activities, and this is displayed in stages.
+Each stage is indicated with a color-coded bar.

 Figure 1.
 Migration Status

-As displayed in the image, the overall migration status is displayed, followed by the status of the apisever.
+The Migrate Cluster Status screen displays the overall migration status, followed by the status of the apisever.
 The apiserver is the process that orchestrates the whole migration process.
 Below the apiserver status, the controller-wise migration status is displayed.
 The source IP address and the target IP address of the nodes are also indicated.

 The apiserver status is indicated as 100% done (green bar) after the handover to APIC 2 is completed.
 At this stage, a new window is displayed (URL redirected to target APIC 2).
 Login to target APIC 2.
 A banner indicating that Migration is in progress is displayed at the top of the GUI until the migration is complete.
 After the handover process, the banner which was displayed on source APIC 1 is displayed on the target APIC 2.
 Click the View Status link on the banner to check the migration status.